tuwiendsg/CLOUD-Utilities/README.md

 ### Configuring the Gateway Registry
 The Gateway Registry configuration can be changed by simply putting an `application.yml` file beside the Gateway jar-package.
-When starting the Gateway it will outomatically prefer the configuration out side of the package to the one inside.
+When starting the Gateway it will automatically prefer the configuration out side of the package to the one inside.

 To run the Gateway simple execute the `java -jar gateway-registry-0.0.1-SNAPSHOT.jar` command.